Tyra Kleen: Europe

 She spent ten years in Rome as part of the contemporary cultural elite.
-She met Anders and Emma Zorn, Ellen Key, Carl Milles, Helena Nygren, Hjalmar Söderberg and Ottilia Adelborg; and later also went to live in Berlin and Paris.
+She met Anders and Emma Zorn, Ellen Key, Carl Milles, Hjalmar Söderberg and Ottilia Adelborg; and later also went to live in Berlin and Paris.
 She traveled extensively, in 1910 to India and Ceylon and in 1919–1921 in Java and Bali, where she studied dance, being inspired in Paris by the performances of Mata Hari.
 She exhibited her work in Berlin, Vienna, Milan, Rome, Paris, London and St. Petersburg.
 She visited the Caribbean and the United States and organized an exhibition in New York in 1917.
 Kleen was very well equipped in organising and networking using contacts and relatives in the world of diplomacy, freemasonry, theosophy, feminism and the local magistry.
 She excelled at becoming intimate with people who could be useful for her career.

 Asia

 In 1919, after WWI, she traveled to Java and Bali on a Swedish cargo ship.
 In Solo (Surakarta), Kleen worked with Beata van Helsdingen-Schoevers to write an anthropological study on the ritual court dances of Solo.
 Both also participated in the dance lessons.
 Kleen felt that dancing not only involved making the right movements on the sound of music, but that it also involved the transition into an altered state of mind to become in harmony not only with oneself, but with the Universe.

 Female serimpi dancer from the Surakarta Court, ca 1920, Illustration made for the Beata van Helsdingen Schoever book project "Het Serimpi Boek" 1925.

 Unfortunately, this project ended in July 1920 in turmoil due to clashing personalities, and van Helsdingen-Schoevers died 17 August 1920 of an unknown disease.
-The project was finished in 1925 with help from "Volkslectuur" (the commission of folk literature), Mabel Fowler and Miss Gobée, wife of the Head of the Office for Internal Affairs, titled "The Serimpi and Bedojo Dances at the Court of Surakarta", with 16 pages of text.
+The project was finished in 1925 with help from Volkslectuur (the commission of folk literature), Mabel Fowler and Miss Gobée, wife of the Head of the Office for Internal Affairs, titled "The Serimpi and Bedojo Dances at the Court of Surakarta", with 16 pages of text.
 In July 1925 there appeared a new edition with 30 pages of text.
 The coloured plates were reproductions made by the Topographic Service of Kleen's drawings.
-For everyone involved, but especially Kleen, the result was very disappointing, because she wanted to participate in this project in order to result in a standard reference work that could be presented worldwide.
+For everyone involved, but especially Kleen, the result was very disappointing, because she wanted to participate in the project in order to result in a standard reference work that could be presented worldwide.